razorpay/blade/packages/blade/src/components/List/_decisions/decisions.md

 ### Alternative APIs
 #### Hierarchial with `variant` as `'ordered' | 'ordered-filled' | 'unordered'`
+>Note: This will be the final API we will be going ahead with

 ```jsx
 <List variant='unordered' icon={InfoIcon} size='medium'>
   <ListItem icon={EditIcon}>